Golden Gate Fields: Transportation

 AC Transit, the local public transit agency, provided a seasonal bus service, line 304, between the track and North Berkeley BART station until 2008.
-The track is also accessible from the Gilman Street and Albany exits of the Eastshore Freeway, as well as from adjacent city streets.
-The San Francisco Bay Trail, a bicycle and walking path passes between the bay and the stands.
-In 2009 East Shore Charter Lines was contracted to provide the racetrack with a new free service from the BART station.
+The track was also accessible from the Gilman Street and Albany exits of the Eastshore Freeway, as well as from adjacent city streets.
+The San Francisco Bay Trail, a bicycle and walking path passes between the bay and the track site.
+In 2009, East Shore Charter Lines was contracted to provide the racetrack with a new free service from the BART station.

 Racing events

 The following Graded events were held at Golden Gate Fields in 2020.